mitranim/xhttp/readme.md

 (`fetch` is a recently standardised alternative to `XMLHttpRequest`.)

-`fetch` is fundamentally broken because it gives you a promise instead of a reference to the HTTP task, masking a rich, manageable reference behind ephemeral callbacks.
+`fetch` is fundamentally broken because it gives you a promise instead of a reference to the HTTP task, hiding a rich, manageable reference behind ephemeral callbacks.
 As a result, it lacks such vital features as:

   * upload progress
   * ability to abort